 Everybody has their preferences in beer, and when you ask me what I like in an IPA, I will hand you this beer.
 The bright citrusy hop aroma leaps right out of the glass and drags you by the nose down through the pillowy foam and into a golden sea of euphoria, where mangoes and apricots swim through the amber waves of grain, before the entire scene cartwheels down your gullet, leaving nothing but the tingling of excitement in your trigeminal nerve.

-Or as my Dad says, "That tastes like beer."
+Or as my father says, "That tastes like beer."

 Apian IPA II